Massachusetts New Law Battles Drug and Alcohol Addiction

 Section 35 Aids in Addiction Intervention

-As of Sunday April 24, 2016, the state of Massachusetts passed a law known as Section 35, from Chapter 123.
-This new statute allows the court systems more freedom to determine the severity of an individual’s addiction, as well as the necessity for treatment.
+As of Sunday, April 24, 2016, the state of Massachusetts passed a new law that helps the fight against addiction.
+The new law, known as Section 35, from Chapter 123 allows the court systems more freedom to determine the severity of an individual’s addiction, as well as the necessity for treatment.
 Given that many individuals under the influence of mind-altering substances are unable to perceive the entirety of the negative consequences of use.
 There is often a need for exterior entities to help with intervening in individual’s addiction to be detrimental to his/her wellbeing.
 Section 35 further empowers concerned family and friends, as well as court systems in order to admit addicted individuals into an involuntary drug or alcohol rehabilitation program.

 How Drug and Alcohol Addiction Compromises the Brain